 Note: As in most of my salad recipes, I’ve used Himalayan pink salt for its health benefits and more flavor.
 You can use regular salt, too.

 Add 1 teaspoon of salt to the shredded cabbage, mix well and let it sit for an hour (or up to 2 hours if you can) in a colander.
 You’ll be surprised to see the amount of water that comes out of the cabbage.
-Squeeze the cabbage dry, but DO NOT RINSE.
-You don’t have to worry about excess salt since we don’t add any more salt to the dressing.

 Spicy no mayo coleslaw

-Combine the cabbage, grated carrots and chopped parsley in a salad bowl.
-Drizzle the dressing and toss until well combined.
-This coleslaw doesn’t have to sit long in the fridge since the cabbage is already soft from all that soaking earlier.
+This easy slaw doesn’t have to sit long in the fridge since the cabbage is already soft from all that soaking earlier.
 You can serve it as soon as it is chilled which would take 20 minutes, max.

-Common questions about red cabbage coleslaw with yogurt
+Common questions about red cabbage slaw recipe

 How long does homemade coleslaw last?

 This coleslaw can be eaten right away or refrigerated for later.
 This coleslaw can last in the fridge for about 4 days if handled with care.
-As soon as you serve, remember to return the leftover coleslaw back to the fridge so it stays fresh.

 Oven-baked chicken breasts